The 2018 National Defense Strategy

 The mission of ODASD(OE) is to enhance military capability, readiness, and resilience for the warfighter, while mitigating risk and cost in the supply and use of energy in operations and training.
 ODASD(OE) has four primary lines of effort:

-- Increase Future Warfighting Capability.
-First and foremost, the Department is focused on increasing long-term warfighting capability.
-Systems under development need to be evaluated for their effectiveness and supportability in the types of combat scenarios in which they are expected to be used.
+- Future Force Requirements.
+New systems and concepts need to be evaluated for their effectiveness and supportability in the types of combat scenarios in which they are expected to be used.
 The Department will improve future combat effectiveness and capability by thoroughly integrating energy supportability into capability development and investing in innovation tailored to an enhanced ability to operate in contested environments.